Shawn199906/Asteroids-game/README.md

 # Asteroids-game
-This game is a Java version of the game Asteroids.
+This game is an exciting Java adaptation of the classic Asteroids game.
+In this game, players must navigate a spaceship and blast away all the incoming asteroids to score points.

-In this game, the player needs to control the ship to destroy all the rocks that fly at the ship.
-If the player is hit by a rock by accident, they will have 3 lifes to make sure they can destroy all the rocks.
-Once the player destroys all the rocks or the player runs out of lives, the game will be over and show the player's current score.
+However, players must be careful not to collide with the asteroids, as this will cause the player to lose one of their three lives.
+The objective is to destroy as many asteroids as possible and score as many points as you can before losing all your lives.
+Once the player has either eliminated all the asteroids or exhausted their lives, the game will end, and the player's final score will be displayed.
+With its challenging gameplay and engaging mechanics, this Java version of Asteroids is sure to keep players entertained for hours.